AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 >
 >Snapshots for Starter and Pro Integration environments are different from Pro backup and disaster recovery backups.
 Snapshots are **not** automatic.
 It is _your_ responsibility to manually create a snapshot or set up a cron job to periodically take snapshots of your Starter or Pro Integration environments.

 A _snapshot_ is a complete backup of an environment that includes all persistent data from all running services (for example, your MySQL database, Redis, and so on) and any files stored on the mounted volumes.
-Because an environment deploys as a read-only file system, restoring a snapshot is very fast.
+Because an environment deploys as a read-only file system, restoring a snapshot is fast.

 >[!WARNING]
 >
->If you want to rollback to previous code or remove added extensions in an environment, restoring a snapshot is not the recommended method.
+>If you want to roll back to previous code or remove added extensions in an environment, restoring a snapshot is not the recommended method.
 See [Rollbacks to remove code](#rollbacks-to-remove-code).
 If you must restore an unstable environment that does not have a snapshot, see [Restore an environment](../development/restore-environment.md).

 You have up to **seven days** to _restore_ a snapshot.

 Adobe provides two methods for creating and managing snapshots:

 - Project Web Interface
 - Cloud CLI

 ## Create a snapshot